-Pollutants emitted from the combustion process of natural gas-fired RICE units include nitrogen oxides (NOx), carbon monoxide (CO), volatile organic compounds (VOCs), and particulate matter (PM).
+Pollutants emitted from the combustion process of the natural gas-fired RICE units include nitrogen oxides (NOx), carbon monoxide (CO), volatile organic compounds (VOCs), and particulate matter (PM).
 Sulfur oxides emissions are very low since sulfur compounds are removed from natural gas at processing plants.
-The formation of nitrogen oxides is related to the combustion temperature in the engine cylinder, and CO and VOC emissions are primarily a result of incomplete combustion.
+The formation of NOx is related to the combustion temperature in the engine cylinder, and CO and VOC emissions are primarily a result of incomplete combustion.
 PM emissions can include trace amounts of metals and condensable, semi-volatile organics which result from incomplete combustion, volatized lubricating oil, and engine wear.
 Emissions vary according to the air-to-fuel ratio, ignition timing, torque, speed, ambient temperature, humidity, and other factors.

-The RICE units at A.J.
-Mihm Generating Station are equipped with selective catalytic reduction (SCR) for NOx control, and oxidation catalysts for CO, VOC and HAP control.
-An SCR system reduces NOx into $N_2$ and $H_2O$ .
-The SCR at A.J.
-Mihm Generating Station is equipped with a 20,000 gallon urea storage tank, feeding unit, dosing unit, reactor with catalyst, along with a NOx monitor and SCR control system.
+The seven (7) RICE are equipped with air quality control systems including selective catalytic reduction (SCR) for NOx control and oxidation catalyst systems for CO, VOC, and HAP control.
+The SCR system reduces NOx into N2 and H2O.
+The SCR at F.D.
+Kuester Generating Station is equipped with a urea storage tank, feeding unit, dosing unit, reactor with catalyst, along with a NOx monitor and SCR control system.
 The reducing agent, urea, is injected downstream of the engine and upstream of the reactor to mix with flue gas before entering the reactor containing the catalyst.
 Inside the reactor, the urea selectively reacts with NOx in the presence of the catalyst and oxygen within a specific temperature range.
 The SCR system includes an automated process control that automatically adjusts the amount of urea injected into the flue gas stream.
 The oxidation catalyst is also fitted into the same housing as the SCR.
 In a catalytic oxidation system, CO and VOCs in the flue gas are oxidized as they pass over the catalyst.
 During periods of startup and shutdown, however, the exhaust gas temperatures are too low for the SCR and oxidation catalyst to function as designed.
 As a result, CO, NOx, and VOC emissions may be elevated during periods of startup and shutdown as compared to normal operation.
-Each RICE unit at A.J.
-Mihm Generating Station is limited to 1,095 startup and shutdown events a year.
+Each RICE unit at F.D.
+Kuester Generating Station is limited to 1,095 startup and shutdown events a year.
+All seven engines exhaust out one common stack.